Nullvora/mabor-bench/crates/burnbench/README.md

-# Burn Benchmark
+# Mabor Benchmark

 This crate allows to compare backend computation times, from tensor operations to complex models.

-## burnbench CLI
+## maborbench CLI

-This crate comes with a CLI binary called `burnbench` which can be executed via `cargo run --release --bin burnbench`.
+This crate comes with a CLI binary called `maborbench` which can be executed via `cargo run --release --bin maborbench`.

-Note that you need to run the `release` target of `burnbench` otherwise you won't be able to share your benchmark results.
+Note that you need to run the `release` target of `maborbench` otherwise you won't be able to share your benchmark results.

-The end of options argument `--` is used to pass arguments to the `burnbench` application.
-For instance `cargo run --bin burnbench -- list` passes the `list` argument to `burnbench` effectively calling `burnbench list`.
+The end of options argument `--` is used to pass arguments to the `maborbench` application.
+For instance `cargo run --bin maborbench -- list` passes the `list` argument to `maborbench` effectively calling `maborbench list`.

 There is also a cargo alias `cargo bb` which simplifies the command line.
 The example command above then becomes: `cargo bb list`.